hobgoblina/multi-repo-gitpod/README.md

     # do other stuff
 ```

-**Step 4.** Use `parentRepositories` and `childRepositories` to establish bi-directional references between repos, and use a script like `/scripts/trigger-parent-builds.js` to trigger prebuilds in parent repos when commits happen in children.
+**Step 4.** Use `parentRepositories` and `childRepositories` to establish bi-directional references between repos, and use a script like `/scripts/trigger-parent-builds.js` along with Github webhooks to trigger prebuilds in parent repos when commits happen in children.